encarsia/encarsia.github.io/posts/dialoge.en.rst

 In constrast to regular windows the *clicked* signals of the buttons do not have to be assigned in these Buttonboxes (it's still possible to do so, of course).
 Instead in the *"General"* button properties you define a response answer (int) and assign the *response* signal of the *GtkDialog*.

-Standard buttons available for example in MessageDialogs have a fixed response:
+Standard buttons available for example in MessageDialogs have a fixed response (see also `Python GI API Reference <https://lazka.github.io/pgi-docs/#Gtk-3.0/enums.html#Gtk.ResponseType>`_):

  * **Ok** -5
  * **Abort** -6